kwaledesign/Coding-Standards/css.md

   necessity for moving those styles into their own module or submodule.

 #### State

-State
-: a state is a type of module modifier that is triggered by an action
+a state is a type of component modifier that is triggered by an action

 * State based styles are indicated with the 'is-' prefix.
 These style declarations can be shared by CSS and JS files [[1]](README.md#works-cited).

-#### Components

-Module Component
-: a general term that refers to a module's children - can be an element, a submodule, a submodule's element, or another module.
-Module components make up a module.

-Submodule Component
-: a general term that refers to a submodule's children - can be an element, another submodule or module.
-Submodule components makeup a module.

-#### Component Modifiers
-Use a multi-class pattern [[3]](README.md#works-cited) for compoenent modifiers in order to reduce the number of classes for a component when variations are scaled, to allow for easier contectual based adjustments when necessary, and to help simplify class and variable names.
-For example, state styles are extended via their own class, rather than attaching a state-suffix to an existing module class.

 ### Layout